jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
- - `remove` (optional): set this to `'account'` if you want to remove the user's data, but keep [`multi_user`] interview sessions that have been joined by another user.
-Set this to `'account_and_shared'` if you want to remove shared interview sessions as well.
-The default is only to make the account inactive.
+ - `remove` (optional): set this to `'account'` if you want to remove the user's account entirely.
+This will irrevocably remove the user's data and prevent them from logging in.
+The only things that will be retained are [`multi_user`] interview sessions that were joined by another user.
+If you set `remove` to `'account_and_shared'`, then these shared interview sessions will also be removed.
+If you leave `account` unset, the user's account will simply be made inactive, which will prevent the user from logging in, but will not delete their account or their data.

 Required privileges: `admin`.